 Children’s publishers accepting unsolicited submissions

 Affirm Press – Affirm press accept unsolicited submissions from authors and agents and consider literary fiction plus all genres.
-They only accept email submissions.
+They only accept email submissions on the first Monday of each month.
 For picture book submissions check their website.

 - Submissions: One submission per author only.
 Email a short synopsis to firstname.lastname@example.org; first three chapters; biography and ‘why you think you’d be a god fit with Affirm Press.‘